 The MacNeill LabSchool of Biology

-Research in the MacNeill lab is primarily focused on dissecting the molecular biology of DNA replication and genome stability using two contrasting genetically-tractable model systems, the eukaryotic fission yeast Schizosaccharomyces pombe and the halophilic euryarchaeon Haloferax volcanii.
-In addition to this, we also study the parasitic protozoan Trypanosoma brucei and T5-like bacteriophages (Demerecviridae).
-We are also studying the function of selected carbohydrate-active enzymes (CAZymes) in Haloarcula hispanica, Haloferax volcanii and related haloarchaea.
-We use a variety of methods to address questions of protein structure and function, including genetics, cell and molecular biology, biochemistry, structural biology and bioinformatics.
+The complexity of the replication machinery favours the use of simple model systems to dissect problems of protein structure, function and regulation.
+Indeed, much of what we know about the eukaryotic replication apparatus has come from model system studies.
+In the MacNeill lab, research is primarily focused on dissecting the molecular biology of chromosomal DNA replication and genome stability using two contrasting genetically-tractable model systems, the eukaryotic fission yeast Schizosaccharomyces pombe and the halophilic archaeon Haloferax volcanii.
+In addition to this, we also study the replication machinery of the parasitic protozoan Trypanosoma brucei and in the T5-like bacteriophages (Demerecviridae).
+We use a variety of methods to address questions of protein structure and function within the chromosome replication apparatus, including genetics and molecular biology, biochemistry, structural biology and bioinformatics.